 The town of Sihanoukville is a peninsula in the Bay of Thailand.
 Once an undisturbed gem of Cambodia, a popular tourist spot because of its lovely white sand beaches and friendly residents now becoming more and more crowded.

 The past few years have been busy, Chinese investors occupy the town and build their resorts and casino world, turning the place into a large construction site.
-Despite the disturbance, there are still a lot of things you can do and enjoy in SihanoukVille for $10 dollars or less.
+Despite the disturbance, there are still a lot of things you can do and enjoy in SihanoukVille for $10 USD or less.

 Did you know?